-- 6. a.
+6. a.
 1) The Electrical Distribution Section callout crew will consist of five (5) employees.
 The composition of the crew will vary somewhat due to fluctuations in the number of employees in the various positions.
 At least two (2) must be Line Mechanics or Senior Line Mechanics.
-Usually the call-out crew will consist of: - One (1) Line Mechanic Supervisor - Two (2) Line Mechanics or Senior Line Mechanics - Two (2) Apprentice Line Mechanics or combinations that include Utility Line Mechanic, Conduit Mechanic or Senior Conduit Mechanic.
+Usually the call-out crew will consist of:

+One (1) Line Mechanic Supervisor

+Two (2) Line Mechanics or Senior Line Mechanics

+Two (2) Apprentice Line Mechanics or combinations that

+include Utility Line Mechanic, Conduit Mechanic, or Senior Conduit Mechanic.
 The City may call to work as many of the crew as are necessary to safely perform the work.

-The Water Section call out crew will consist of one (1) Supervisor from the Maintenance and Construction Section and one (1) Supervisor from the Production/Operations Section.
-The Supervisor(s) from Maintenance and Construction Section may share this task with other non-

-IBEW Local 18 represented personnel and the Supervisor from Production/Operations may share this task with other non-IBEW Local 18 represented personnel.
+6. a.
+2) The Water Section call out crew will consist of one (1) Supervisor from the Maintenance and Construction Section and one (1) Supervisor from the Production/Operations Section.
+The Supervisor(s) from Maintenance and Construction Section may share this task with other non-IBEW Local 18 represented personnel, and the Supervisor from Production/Operations may share this task with other non-IBEW Local 18 represented personnel.

-The City reserves the right to call additional or other employees as the City deems necessary.
-The call out crew will go on duty at the end of the first normal shift of the week.
-They will go off duty at the start of the first normal shift of the following week.
+The City reserves the right to call additional call out crew members or other qualified employees as the City deems necessary.
+Members of a call out crew will be on call for one week at a time, starting at the end of the first normal shift of the week.
+They will stop being on call at the start of the first normal shift of the following week.
 A simple rotation list will be established and posted.